zoom1338/UofI-CyberTutorials/README.md

 ### Mobile App Security
 * Static Analysis using MobSF: https://youtu.be/hWvQwlzduD8
 * Dynamic Analysis Intro using Frida: https://youtu.be/df1ZA2breQ8
-* Reverse Engineering Applications with JADX adn Radare2:
+* Reverse Engineering Applications with JADX and Radare2: https://youtu.be/Qtycbnbe-uM

 ## Contributing
 1. Fork it!